mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

     - RoI flag (R): Packet is not sensitive to reordering when set.
     - Ignored: Bits 0-3 are ignored, and available for use by the overlying transport.

+Since PLUS is designed to be used for UDP-encapsulated, encrypted transport protocols, overlying transports are presumed to provide encryption and integrity protection for their own headers.
+For the sake of efficiency, it is also assumed that this integrity protection can be extended to the bits in the PLUS Basic Header.

+## Sender Behavior

 When a sender has a packet ready to send using PLUS, it determines the values in the Basic Header as follows: